-Samsung Internet 15 Beta arrives with new widget and updated Chromium engine
+Samsung Internet 15 update brings a new widget and updated Chromium engine

 Samsung Internet is one of the few replacements for Google apps created by Samsung that people actually want to use.
 The browser’s speedy Chromium engine and customizable interface has made it a popular choice, even on non-Samsung devices (where it is available through the Play Store), and now a beta release for Samsung Internet 15 is available.